Cacti/plugin_thold/README.md

 * issue#182: When adding/removing list from a Threshold, Templated Thresholds should be ignored.

 * issue#268: Allow Device Association/Disassociation to set Thresholds Notification as well.

+* issue#283: Do not show 'Threshold Create' icon on the Graphs page for Aggregates

 * issue#287: Thresholds are not being created in 1.2.3